jellyfish-huntre/jellyfish-huntre.github.io/README.md

 ## Welcome to Huntree

+I'm a high school student with experience in Python3 and Java.
+I have an interest in web design and development and am currently learning to use Webflow.
+I'm still learning, but I'm always one contact away!
+I am open to any critique and project ideas.

 You can use my [profile on Github](https://github.com/jellyfish-huntre) to view my current projects and repositories.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown